lifelib-dev/lifelib/makedocs/source/libraries/basiclife/BasicTerm_ME.rst

 In summary, below are the main changes common to :mod:`~basiclife.BasicTerm_ME` and :mod:`~basiclife.BasicTerm_SE`.
-Refer to the descritpion for :mod:`~basiclife.BasicTerm_SE`.
+Refer to the descritpion for :mod:`~basiclife.BasicTerm_SE` for more details.

 * :attr:`model_point_table` has the ``duration_mth`` column,
   to indicate the duration of the model point at time 0,

 * :func:`pols_if_at(t, timing)<pols_if_at>` is introduced to allow
-  multiple values for the number of policy in-force at the same time at different timing.
+  multiple values for the number of policy in-force at the same time at different policy flow timing.

 * :attr:`premium_table` holds premium rate data calculated outside the model.